proudier/quiet-slashdot-reader/README.md

 # What it does #

-*Quiet Slashdot Reader* remove the menu bars and the ads from the Slashdot home page, allowing a quieter reading experience.
+*Quiet Slashdot Reader* remove the menu bars and the ads from the Slashdot home page, allowing for a quieter reading experience.

 # How to install #